MissingMaps/blog/2020-04-30-a-year-of-blogs.md

 **OSM/Missing Maps for Faranah Prefecture, Guinea**

 Over the past several months, the CP3 team and the Guinean Red Cross Society (GRCS) mobilized around an extensive activity in community mapping.
-This has been an extensive multi-step process facilitated by key stakeholders including:
+This has been an multi-step process facilitated by key stakeholders including:

 * IFRC
 * Geo-Synapse/OSM community and volunteers